 In 2007, the 105th General Assembly appropriated funding for the Office of Open Records Ombudsman, which opened in the fall of 2007 under the purview of the Comptroller of the Treasury.
 In the following year, based on the recommendations of the special joint committee, the General Assembly amended the Tennessee Public Records Act and provided statutory authority for the Office of Open Records Counsel by enacting Public Chapter 1179, Acts of 2008.
-The legislation also created the Advisory Committee on Open Government, which is comprised of appointed persons and ex-officio members to guide and advise the Office on open records and open meetings issues.

-Today, the Office of Open Records Counsel strives to make government work better by helping citizens and government officials better understand Tennessee's laws on public records and open meetings through educational outreach, resources posted on the Office website, and direct communication and interaction with citizens and government officials across the state.
+Today, the Office of Open Records Counsel strives to make government work better by helping citizens and government officials better understand Tennessee's laws on public records and open meetings through educational outreach, online resources, and direct communication and interaction with citizens and government officials across the state.

-OFFICE RESPONSIBILITIES
+OFFICE RESPONSIBILITIES -